 During these difficult and uncertain times, you might need the cash to pay for essentials, like food or bills.
 If you already have some cushion, you will want to consider ways to use the money to better position yourself.

 “I would be looking at ways that we can buy ourselves some breathing space, some margin,” says Charlie Bolognino, ChFC, CFP, and owner of Side-by-Side Financial Planning LLC in Plymouth, Minnesota.

-Here are six tips about where to allocate stimulus money and maximize these funds.
+Here are seven tips about where to allocate stimulus money and maximize these funds.

-Before spending any of the money, formulate a plan, starting with the necessities.
+Before spending any of the money, formulate a plan and start with the necessities.

 As Bolognino sees it, the first building block is making sure your foundation is strong: You might need this cash for food, supplies and critical bills.
-If you can afford to and if need be, save some of the money for the weeks ahead and the next round of bills.
+If you can afford to do so, save some of the money for the weeks ahead and the next round of bills.

 Around 2008, Elizabeth Buffardi was unemployed for 13 months.
 During this experience, the certified financial planner at Crescendo Financial Planners in Oak Brook, Illinois, needed to make her money last.
 So, she whipped up a strategy to really take a hard look at where she was spending her money to stay afloat.
 Now, she recommends that approach to others.